michaeljberry/handandfoot/tests.md

   - Current Round (int)
   - Number of decks (int)

+### Terminology
+- Natural Book
+- Unnatural Book
+- Meld
+- Go out
+- Open(ed) Book
+- Close(d) Book

 ### Routes
 - Books
   - /teams/{id}/books/open/{numeric_value}/{cards}
   - /teams/{id}/books/close/{book_id}

-### Going Out
-- Team must have at least two "Natural" closed books
-- Team cannot go out if do not have at least two "Natural" closed books
-- Team must have at least two "Unnatural" closed books
-- Team cannot go out if do not have at least two "Unnatural" closed books
-- One player on the team must have no cards in hand or foot

 ### Game Setup
 - Must have 4 or more players
 - Must have an even number of players
-- Must have at least as many decks as players plus one
+- Must have at least as many decks as number of players plus one
 - Must deal 14 cards to hand
 - Must deal 14 cards to foot
 - Draw pile must have remaining cards